nmikstas/canvas-date-time-picker/README.md

 ## __Things that might be added:__
 - Enable/disable text input.
 - Picker relative position to textbox (left, right, top, bottom).
-- Set default date (other than current date) on picker first time open.
 - Seperate format strings for user input and event listener/get functions output.
 - Color gradient options to all background colored objects.